jdege/EFQ/README.md

 The problem was how for the browser to pass the data that the webservice needed to build a query, without creating strong coupling between the webservice and the front-end.

-Our solution was wrap Pete Montgomer's [Predicate Builder](https://petemontgomery.wordpress.com/2011/02/10/a-universal-predicatebuilder/) class that allowed us to construct Entity Framework expression trees in a piecemeal manner, and in a way that could be serialized and deserialized into and out of JSON, so they could be sent back and forth between the server and the front-end.
+Our solution was wrap Pete Montgomer's [Predicate Builder](https://petemontgomery.wordpress.com/2011/02/10/a-universal-predicatebuilder/) in a class that allowed us to construct Entity Framework expression trees in a piecemeal manner, and in a way that could be serialized and deserialized into and out of JSON, so they could be sent back and forth between the server and the front-end.

 Consider, for example, a HTML &lt;select&gt; element.
 Our front end would call a Web API endpoint that returned a collection of DropDownModels: